amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ```
 ### The Page Object Design Pattern

 Within your web app's UI there are areas that your tests interact with.
 A Page Object simply models these as objects within the test code.
 This reduces the amount of duplicated code and means that if the UI changes, the fix need only be applied in one place.
 In other wards one of the challenges of writing test automation is keeping your [selectors] (classes, id's, or xpath') up to date with the latest version of your code.
 The next challenge is to keep the code you write nice and [DRY] (Don't Repeat Yourself).
 The page object pattern helps us accomplish this in one solution.
-Instead of including our selectors in our step definitions(in cucumber) or in Spec file (in Jasmine or Mocha), we instead place them in a `<pagename>.js` file where we can manage all these selectors and methods together.
+Instead of including our selectors in Spec file (in Mocha), we instead place them in a `<pagename>.js` file where we can manage all these selectors and methods together.
 Your test file should only call the test methods.

 You can also place reusable functions or logic inside of these pages and call them from your step files.
 The page object serves as a layer of abstraction between tests and code.
 When A test fails, it fails on a individual step.
 That step may call a selector that is no longer valid, but that selector may be used by many other steps.
 By having a single source of truth of what the selector is supposed to be, fixing one selector on the page object could repair a number of failing tests that were affected by the same selector.